serverless-nextjs/serverless-next.js/README.md

 For more information about serverless components go [here](https://serverless.com/blog/what-are-serverless-components-how-use/).

-#### Should I use the [serverless-nextjs-plugin](https://github.com/danielcondemarin/serverless-nextjs-plugin/tree/master/packages/serverless-nextjs-plugin) or this component?
+#### Should I use the [serverless-plugin](https://github.com/danielcondemarin/serverless-next.js/tree/master/packages/serverless-plugin) or this component?

-Users are encouraged to use this component instead of the `serverless-nextjs-plugin`.
+Users are encouraged to use this component instead of the `serverless-plugin`.
 This component was built and designed using lessons learned from the serverless plugin.

 #### How do I interact with other AWS Services within my app?